RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 The most basic usage would look as such:

-1. Create a Server Script in `ServerScriptService` (Or use the ServerMain script in the /Examples folder in v0.4.1 and above.)
+1. Create a Server Script in `ServerScriptService` _(You can also just use the `ServerMain` in the /Examples folder in v0.4.1 and above.)_

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")